mathieucarbou/YaSolR/docs/index.md

 - Remote JSY through [Mycila JSY App](http://mathieu.carbou.me/MycilaJSYApp/)
 - `PZEM-004T v3`, `PZEM-004T v4`

+!!! tip

+    A measurement device is not required to use the router, but is strongly advised, especially when using 2 outputs, because YaSolR will be able to automatically detect when an output is no more consuming power in order to allocate the excess fully to the other output.

 #### Output Features

 - `Automatic Resistance Calibration`: if a JSY or PZEM is installed, automatically measure and save the resistance value of the connected load.